dmlc/parameter_server/docker/README.md

 # this will enable you to activate cloud function of parameter server
 ./build.sh swarm-master <your docker account>/parameter_server
 ```
-This command will copy the current source file and Makefile into a container on your swarm manager, compile the parameter server inside this container, and update it to your dockerhub. **For contributors** this is where you can compile your source code, build your container with no compiler/library dependencies.
+This command will copy the current source files and Makefiles into a container on your swarm manager, compile the parameter server inside this container, and update it to your dockerhub. **For contributors** this is where you can compile your source code, build your container with no compiler/library dependencies.
 For further information please refer to the Dockerfile.
 Also you can change swarm-master to any name of machine in your "docker-machine ls".

 ### Train your model
 ```bash